Loxorhynchus grandis: Reproduction and life history

-Sheep crabs are gonchoric, which is to say that individuals are either male or female.
+Sheep crabs are gonochoric, which is to say that individuals are either male or female.
 They form aggregations, piles of dozens or hundreds of crabs.
 The aggregations which have been studied in detail are composed only of adults and included females and at least one male.
 Sheep crabs are typically solitary, and it has been hypothesized that the purpose of the aggregations is to increase the concentration of a chemical signal, a pheromone, from the females to attract males for mating.

 A male crab grasps a female for mating and delivers a sperm packet.
 A female can store sperm for later use, if no males are available.
 Fertilization takes place internally, and the fertilized eggs are then glued to the exterior of the female's abdomen.
 Females brood their eggs to protect them from predation.
 Broods may contain 125,000 to 500,000 eggs.
 The development of the eggs can be discerned by their color.
 Orange eggs are the freshest, red are of intermediate development, and brown can be seen to have eyes and are ready to be released.
 Brooding females have been found year-round suggesting that there is no strong seasonal peak in reproduction.
 The length of the brooding period is unknown.

 After release from the female, larval crabs are free swimming plankton.
 They settle to the bottom and become recognizable sheep crabs when they reach about 1 cm across.

 The sheep crab has a rigid and thick exoskeleton which presents an obstacle to growth.
 The shell cannot grow even if the animal inside it does.
 Like most other crabs, this species solves this issue by periodically molting its shell.
 It first forms a soft shell inside the existing exoskeleton.
 It then opens a slit at the rear of the carapace and backs out of the old shell.
 The new, soft shell is then vigorously inflated with water and it hardens at this inflated size.
 The animal then has plenty of room to grow inside the new shell simply by displacing the water.
 This strategy also has the benefit of allowing the animal to regenerate limbs that have been lost since its last molt.
 Unlike many crabs, the sheep crab ceases to molt when it attains sexual maturity.
 This terminal molt ends its ability to grow and regenerate limbs.

 The maximum life of this crab is unknown, but is at least three years.